 Several years ago my husband attended The Stanley King Counseling Institute, where he spent several days in intensive role plays, discussions and presentations to learn how to listen and counsel students.
 As the dean of dormitories at our school, he frequently finds himself listening to students who are upset and in crisis.
 I asked him what his biggest takeaway from the institute was.
 It turns out to be a pretty doable, actionable step we can all take.
 “When a student is going through something, being a teacher doesn’t mean you have to fix it.
 Sometimes it just means you have to give them space to express it.”
 Wait a minute, don’t try to fix it?
 Really?
 Just listen?

-The video below is the best illustration I’ve ever seen of this concept, which is so easy to agree to in theory and SO HARD to put into practice.
+This video is the best illustration I’ve ever seen of this concept, which is so easy to agree to in theory and SO HARD to put into practice.
 Although it’s difficult for me at times, I WANT to listen to my students and give them a way to be heard and understood.
 Though I might not be able to solve their problems, if I can remember that listening is it’s own gift, that can strengthen me to hear.
 All it takes is a moment to get started.
 “You seem sad this week.
 Is anything bothering you?””I noticed you were awfully quiet in class.
 Are you OK?””I know some big things have been happening in your life lately.
 Do you want to talk at all?””If you feel like talking about anything, I’m here.”
 But sometimes that moment can be hard to find.

 That’s why this month I made a downloadable poster you can put up in your classroom to invite students to bring things up with you.
 Just print it and put it up next to a stack of stationary and a drop box.
 Give students a chance to open a conversation even on the overwhelming days, when there is no time to find a quiet place to talk.
 You can make a permanent statement to your students that you want to hear what they have to say, just by putting this up.